Andre Chase: Total Nonstop Action Wrestling (2016)

-In December 2016, Harlem appeared in the special Impact Wrestling episode "Total Nonstop Deletion" alongside Lance Bravado as The Bravado Brothers as entrants in the Tag Team Apocalypto for the TNA Tag Team Championship.
+In December 2016, Harlem appeared in the special Impact Wrestling episode "Total Nonstop Deletion" alongside Lance Bravado as The Bravado Brothers as entrants in the Tag Team Apocalypto for the TNA World Tag Team Championship.

 WWE (2021–present)

+NXT debut and Chase University (2021–2024)

 In February 2021, it was announced that Harlem Bravado had signed with WWE and would be reporting to the WWE Performance Center.

-On the July 2, 2021 episode of 205 Live, he made his debut under the ring name Andre Chase defeating Guru Raaj to qualify for the NXT Breakout Tournament.
+On the July 2 episode of 205 Live, he made his debut under the ring name Andre Chase defeating Guru Raaj to qualify for the NXT Breakout Tournament.
 On the July 20 episode of NXT, he was defeated by Odyssey Jones in the first round.

 On the September 21 episode of NXT, Chase debuted a new heel teacher persona and began hosting a segment on the show called Andre Chase University.
 He began feuding with Odyssey Jones after mocking him for losing in the Breakout Tournament and costing him a match against LA Knight.
 Over the next few months, Chase would recruit Bodhi Hayward and Thea Hail as his new students for Chase University and would slowly turn face.
-On the September 20, 2022 episode of NXT, Chase and Hayward would pick up a victory over Carmelo Hayes and Trick Williams.
-This earned Chase a North American Title match qualifier against Von Wagner on the October 4 episode of NXT but he was defeated.
+On the September 20, 2022 episode of NXT, Chase and Hayward picked up a victory over Carmelo Hayes and Trick Williams.
+This earned Chase a NXT North American Championship match qualifier against Von Wagner on the October 4 episode of NXT but he was defeated.